-Traditionally, statistical inference of generalised latent factor models is usually carried out based on a marginal likelihood function \citep{bock1981marginal,skrondal2004generalized}, in which latent factors are treated as random variables and integrated out.
-However, for high-dimensional data involving large numbers of observations, manifest variables and factors, marginal-likelihood-based inference {tends to suffer from a high computational burden and thus may not be always feasible.
-In that case, a joint likelihood function may be a good alternative that treats factors as fixed model parameters \citep{chen2019joint,chen2019structured,zhu2016personalized}. } Specifically, a joint maximum likelihood estimator is proposed in \cite{chen2019joint,chen2019structured} that is not only easy to compute, but also statistically optimal in the minimax sense when both the sample size and the number of manifest variables grow to infinity.
+Traditionally, statistical inference of generalized latent factor models is typically carried out based on a marginal likelihood function \citep{bock1981marginal,skrondal2004generalized}, in which latent factors are treated as random variables and are integrated out from the likelihood function.
+However, for high-dimensional data involving large numbers of observations, manifest variables and factors, marginal-likelihood-based inference tends to suffer from a high computational burden and thus may not always be feasible.
+In that case, a joint likelihood function that treats factors as fixed model parameters may be a good alternative\citep{chen2019joint,chen2019structured,zhu2016personalized}.
+Specifically, a joint maximum likelihood estimator is proposed in \cite{chen2019joint,chen2019structured} that is easy to compute and also statistically optimal in the minimax sense when both the sample size and the number of manifest variables grow to infinity.
 With a diverging number of parameters in the joint likelihood function, the classical information criteria, such as the Akaike information criterion \citep[AIC;][]{akaike1974new} and the Bayesian information criterion \citep[BIC;][]{schwarz1978estimating}, may no longer be suitable.